JonathanAlvarez/AWS-Polly-for-SpeechChat/README.md

 This should update automatically as the extension injects the [javascript in this github repository](https://github.com/kOFReadie/Twitch-TTS-Browser-Extension/blob/master/Extension/tts.js) to the SpeechChat website.

-**NOTE:** Due to initialization errors wait 5 seconds and then click on the page a few times to initalise the TTS, you should see that under the SpeechChat tab only the general and voice tabs are visible.
+**NOTE:** Due to initialization errors wait 5 seconds and then click on the page a few times to initalise the TTS, you should see that under the SpeechChat tab only the general and voice tabs are visible (I will work on a fix for this in the future).

-## **Installation:**
+# **Installation:**
 ### **Method 1** - CRX web extension:
 This is the easiest method to use, go and download my latest [release](https://github.com/kOFReadie/Twitch-TTS-Browser-Extension/releases/latest) and then open it in your browser.
 If it disallows the installation then proceed to [method 2](#method-2---script-manager-extension).